jaredpar/jaredpar.github.io/_posts/2008-02-24-synchronizationcontext-and-higher-order-functions.md

         }

-Now comes the actual delegate generation.??
-The dynamic method will be bound to an instance of the DelegateData class.??
-As such we must add an additional parameter to the delegate of type DelegateData in position 0.??
-The rest of the method creates an object array with length equal to the number of parameters in the delegate.??
-Each of the arguments are added to this array.??
+Now comes the actual delegate generation.
+The dynamic method will be bound to an instance of the DelegateData class.
+As such we must add an additional parameter to the delegate of type DelegateData in position 0.
+The rest of the method creates an object array with length equal to the number of parameters in the delegate.
+Each of the arguments are added to this array.
 Then it will call Post/Send in DelegateData passing the arguments along.